zanderfilet/BMEAS-wa/README.md

 # BMEAS-wa
 BMEAS Web App Resources.

-To run this website on localhost // MacOS X:
+To run this website on localhost // MacOS X or Linux:

 1. Install __Python 3.7.6__ (or a newer version) and set up __pip__: In terminal, type